kris-brown/cql_data_integration/README.md

 The underlying interface for CQL (`/cdi/core`) is very preliminary and for demonstration purposes only.

 ## Setup

+This setup has only been tested on Mac OSX.

 ### Setup virtual environment

-This setup has only been tested on Mac.

 ```bash
 cd INSTALL_DIR/cql_data_integration